You just learned about vaping weed and are excited to try it out…

 Pack Your Bowl According to Your Vaporizer-Type

-Filling your bowl up appropriately is one of the most important parts in using a vaporizer properly.
+Filling your bowl up appropriately is one of the most important parts of using a vaporizer properly.

 If it’s not filled appropriately, your herb won’t get heated properly…